Play It Cool (film)

 Play It Cool is a 1962 British musical film directed by Michael Winner and starring Billy Fury, Michael Anderson Jr., Helen Shapiro, Bobby Vee, Shane Fenton, Danny Williams, Dennis Price, Richard Wattis, Maurice Kaufmann and Anna Palk.

 It was one of several pop musicals released around this time.
+Many of these were, like Play it Cool financed by Nat Cohen at Anglo Amalgamated.

 Plot

-Struggling singer Billy Universe (Billy Fury) and his band befriend an heiress who, against the wishes of her father (Dennis Price), is searching for her lover whom she has been forbidden to see and with whom she is hoping to elope.
+Struggling singer Billy Universe and his band The Satellites befriend an heiress who, against the wishes of her father, is searching for her lover whom she has been forbidden to see and with whom she is hoping to elope.
 The main characters visit a succession of nightclubs where other stars are performing.
 There are guest appearances by Lionel Blair and Bernie Winters, as well as by record producer Norrie Paramor.
-The only hit from the songs featured in the film was Fury's rendition of "Once Upon a Dream".